mg0x7BE/mouse-jiggler-console/README.md

 Simply open the [Releases](https://github.com/MaxGripe/mouse-jiggler-console/releases) section on the right side and download the file **mouse-jiggler-console.exe**.

+## Detectability

+It's important to keep in mind that this type of software is detectable.
+I recommend checking whether its use complies with your company's internal regulations and understanding the potential consequences if this software is detected.
+In my previous companies, we had screen lock policies, but I personally never hid the fact that I used this type of tool.
+I simply hate it when screen locking is forced, often after a very short period of time.

 ## License

 This project is released under the [Unlicense](LICENSE) license.